How to make friends at University

 Social media is perfect for connecting with people.
 There are heaps of groups for freshers, returners, postgrads or whatever your situation.
 These are really active pre uni and after so don't be afraid to get stuck in.

 4. Make friends with people on your course

-You'll soon recognise the same people in your lectures and seminars (although it may be mostly online this year), this is still one of the best ways to meet people.
+You'll soon recognise the same people in your lectures and seminars, this is still one of the best ways to meet people.
 Everyone is in the same boat here and they'll appreciate having a friend to discuss work with just as much as you.
 You'll be spending a lot of time with these people over the next three years so don't be surprised if you become very close with your course mates.

 Study groups are a great way of bridging the gap between meeting someone in a lecture and spending time with them outside of university.
 This can be a lot less formal than in a lecture and is often more fun.
 You wont just be getting the notes you missed, you'll be starting to build a friendship.

 Top-Tip: Try not to miss any days of uni for the first 2 weeks.
 Even if its super hard to get out bed in the morning or you don't fancy the walk in the rain, just remember this is when friendships will start to form and you don't want to miss out on finding a fun group.

 5. Make friends with people in your halls

 Be really friendly with your flatmates.
 This may seem obvious but you may well be spending the majority of your time in the same building.
 A great way to break the ice is to make cups of tea for people or if you're good at cooking/baking use those skills to bring everyone out of their rooms and get to know you.

 Make sure everyone knows you've moved in.
 Students are coming to university at different times this year so if you or someone else moves in late leave your door open (don't forget to pack your door stop) or knock for someone you haven't met yet.
 Decorating your door also lets people know that you've moved in.